 Modernization and Expansion

-Your Directors are hopeful that with the implementation of the above programs yourcompany shall be able to realize the full benefits of value addition and shall be able tooffer wide range of products.
+Your Directors are hopeful that with the implementation of the above programs yourCompany would be able to realise value addition as well as offer a wider range of productswith focus on quality.

 Corporate Social Responsibility

 Despite decades of reforms and government initiatives a large number of studentsdropped out of schools for lack of facilities for quality education.
 This phenomenonclearly shows the need for a distinctive approach to achieve the goals of providingquality education to children of this country.
 Quality education is the foundation ofimproving the lives of our citizens.
 Major progress has been made to achieve the goal ofproviding quality education at all levels.
 Your Company endeavours to provide the rightopportunities and environment for the development of a child by giving quality education.

 It has always been the goal of the Company to stand at the forefront with regard toaccepting its social and environmental responsibility as a responsible corporate citizenfor us Corporate Social Responsibility (CSR) is an added opportunity to bring value toour stakeholders' lives and in a small possible way bring about a difference that we allwant to see.

 Education represents the stepping stone to improving the quality of life especiallyfor the poor and the vulnerable.
 Access to quality education is fundamental to the growthof India.
 The ideology behind the corporate social responsibility initiatives taken ineducation this year is to transform lives through the continuous enhancement of knowledgeand empowerment.

 In line with this commitment the Company is continuing with its prime motive toprovide free education to the students whose family were below the poverty line andbelonged to SC/ST/Tribal class in the vicinity of its factory in the state of MadhyaPradesh.
 Your Company fulfils the dreams of underprivileged girl children who are livingwith the hope that they will fulfil their dreams and aspirations.